brittanyhowell/findGaps/README.md

 - LatexToTab.sh:			Converts LaTeX table into tab delimited file.
 - covGapIntervals.sh:		Plots coverage plot of every candidate plot (bad way of displaying data).
 - coverageGenomic.sh:		Plots rectangle ranges plot of every candidate gap (still bad but not quite as bad).
+Also plots length distribution of gaps in genome.